How to Negotiate a Settlement of Your Student Loan Debt

 How Much Will I Need to Pay After I Settle?

 The exact amount you’ll need to pay will depend on your lender and what you’ve negotiated.
-When you and the lender agree to a settlement, you pay this amount in one installment, or a lump sum.
+When you and the lender or collection agency agree to a settlement, you pay this amount in one installment, or a lump sum payment.
 Again, it can be as high as around 90% of your remaining loan balance or as low as less than half of what you owe.

-Regardless of the amount you settle for, you may still have to pay interest and collection fees until the settlement is complete.
-Plus, settlement could severely impact your credit, which could affect interest rates for future loans.
+Regardless of the amount you settle for, you may still have to pay interest and collection costs until the settlement is complete.
+Plus, settlement could severely impact your credit score, which could affect interest rates for future loans.
 A higher interest rate means you’ll need to pay more over the life of a loan.